 Possession of drug paraphernalia occurs when a person uses, or intends to use, an object to consume, package, or manufacture illegal drugs.

 Delivering and manufacturing drug paraphernalia are addressed under the same subsection of the statute.
-A person cannot deliver drug paraphernalia to another person, possess with the intent to deliver, or manufacture drug paraphernalia with intent to deliver it to another person.
+A person cannot deliver drug paraphernalia to another person, possess it with the intent to deliver, or manufacture drug paraphernalia with the intent to deliver it to another person.

 The Arizona statute also specifies that a person cannot advertise in a newspaper, handbill, magazine, or other publications any items for sale that a reasonable person would understand are drug paraphernalia.